tomsnor/horserace-backend/README.md

 # horserace-backend
+To create and execute runnable from sources, clone the repository and execute the following commands in the repository root:

-Create runnable from sources: ./mvnw clean package
+./mvnw clean package

-Run with correct profile:  java -jar target/horserace-0.0.1-SNAPSHOT.jar -Dspring.profiles.active=dev
+java -jar target/horserace-0.0.1-SNAPSHOT.jar -Dspring.profiles.active=dev